(This post may contain affiliate links. Please read our disclosure policy for more information.)

 1416 Platte St, Denver

 Things to do (Mostly) Indoors

 Family activities in Colorado to escape the heat or bad weather days

 The mile-high step of the Colorado State Capitol building is marked right at 5,280 ft, so you’ll know just where to go.
 While you’re there, step inside the Capitol building for a self-guided tour (free guided tours are also available).
 You may even catch the House or the Senate in action.

 18. Visit the United States Air Force Academy

 Spend an afternoon on the campus of the Air Force Academy in Colorado Springs.
 Free, self-guided tours are available to the public.
 Highlights include Cadet Chapel, hiking trails, and Visitor Center.
 During the academic year, you may also get the chance to observe the cadet wing marching to lunch.

-With a backdrop of the famous Flatirons and many free or cheap activities, the University of Colorado campus in Boulder is the perfect place to spend an afternoon.
-The CU Boulder campus has free museums, a planetarium, and various events.
-Relax under the shade of a tree, while the kids play on one of the many grassy lawns.
+With a backdrop of the famous Flatirons, the University of Colorado at Boulder campus is the perfect place to spend an afternoon.
+The CU Boulder campus has free museums, a planetarium, and several other things to do in Colorado’s biggest university.
+Relax under the shade of a tree while the kids play on one of the many grassy lawns.

 The Glen Eyrie Castle and Estate was once the home of William Jackson Palmer, a Civil War general, railroad tycoon, and founder of Colorado Springs.
-In the warmer months, stay for Summer Tea at the Castle.
+In the warmer months, stay for Summer Tea at the castle.
 Want to extend the experience?
-Glen Eyrie Castle also offers lodging.
+Glen Eyrie Castle also offers overnight accommodations.

 3820 North 30th Street, Colorado Springs